whocov/trend_analysis_public/README.md

   - `plot_overall_deaths`: *ggplot2* object of the overall dynamics plot
     using death per capita on the y-axis
   - `plot_overall_peaks`: *ggplot2* object of the overall dynamics plot
-    using incidence as percentage of historical peak (excluding the last 90 days) on the y-axis
+    using incidence as percentage of historical peak on the y-axis

 Links to the *rds* files: